jeffrafter/authkit/README.md

 ## Features

 Authkit supports Ruby down to version 1.9 but targets 2.0.
 It is built for Rails 4.
-It is possible that it could support Rails 3.x (it would need strong parameters).
+It is possible that it could support Rails 3.x (currently it relies on strong parameters and the Rails 4 message verifier and `secret_key_base`).
 Some of the features include:

   * Signup (username or email)
   * Login/Logout